Queen's Birthday Honours in the North East

 In most cases it is caused by inhalation of asbestos fibres, which Mr Knighton was exposed to when serving in the Royal Navy.

 Mrs Knighton said: "I think about the hundreds of people affected and how we are helping raise the profile of the charity.

-"The more information and support we can get out there the better."'Icing on cake'
+"The more information and support we can get out there the better."

 Over a decade, Mrs Knighton has helped raise awareness of the illness, set up support groups and given help and support to other families and individuals affected by the condition.

 She said: "It's a bit overwhelming, but I'm deeply honoured.
 This is the icing on the cake - it's absolutely amazing."

 Marion O'Leary, a foster carer from Sunderland, receives an MBE for services to Children and Families.

 John Paul Lee from Northumberland is appointed OBE for services to the City of Newcastle upon Tyne.

 Brian Milner, 36, from Chester-le-Street, receives the British Empire Medal (BEM) for services to the Royal Mail and to Disabled People.

 He helped set up the Gateway Wheelers charity which helps people with disabilities learn to cycle.